osg-htc/docs/docs/compute-element/hosted-ce.md

 Requesting an OSG Hosted CE
 ===========================

+!!! info "For assistance starting a new OSG integration, please reach out to support@osg-htc.org"

 An OSG Hosted Compute Entrypoint (CE) is the entry point for [resource requests](../resource-sharing/overview.md) coming from the OSG;
 it handles authorization and delegation of resource requests to your existing campus HPC/HTC cluster.